nicoleshisia2016/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script changes file group owner
+Script that switches ownership to betty